aptech/docs/docs/CR-glm.rst

     // Call 'glm' and fill 'out_gamma' with results out_gamma = glm(y, x, "gamma", ctl_gamma);

-In this example, the data set ``yarn.xlsx`` is used to perform a Gamma regression.
+In this example, the data set :file:`yarn.xlsx` is used to perform a Gamma regression.
 After running the code above, the output is :

 ::